 Lateral thinking is a type of thinking that involves looking at problems from different angles and coming up with creative solutions.
-It is often contrasted with vertical thinking, which is a more linear and logical approach to problem-solving.
+It is often contrasted with vertical thinking, a more linear and logical approach to problem-solving.

 Thanks to the importance of thinking outside the box, more and more e-learning courses are looking for ways to incorporate Edward de Bono's ideas.